 How to apply

-Students can apply for credit transfer by lodging a credit transfer application form.
+Students can apply for credit by lodging a credit for prior learning application form.

 - Official academic records including an explanation of grades;